 - Additional Revised Final Review Fee* (15% of basic Plan Review fee): Each Additional Revised Final submittal (after the

 1st Revised Final review) will incur the Additional Revised Final Fee until a submittal is approved.

 - Optional 65% Intermediate Review Fee*: Covers one Optional 65% Intermediate Review.

-- ADA Review Fee (50% of the basic Plan Review Fee, up to a maximum of $500.00): Covers Final and First Revised Final review.
-If more than one
+- ADA Review Fee (50% of the basic Plan Review Fee, up to a maximum of $500.00): Covers Final-ADA review and First Revised Final-ADA review.

 - Schematic Review: The initial Plan Review Fee* must be paid.
 The remainder of the basic Plan Review Fee must be paid